antvis/G6/docs/manual/introduction.en.md

 - <a href='https://github.com/OXOYO/X-Flowchart-Vue' target='_blank'>Visualization and graphics editor powered by G6 and Vue - A visual graph editor based on G6 and Vue</a>
 - <a href='https://github.com/lusess123/web-pdm' target='_blank'>Visualization and graphics ER editor powered by G6 and React</a>；
 - <a href='https://github.com/dappsnation/ng-antv' target='_blank'>Visualization and graphics editor powered by G6 and Angular</a>
+- <a href='https://github.com/claudewowo/welabx-g6' target='_blank'>Visualization Flow editor powered by G6 and Vue</a>

 ## G6 Communication Group